master-q/masterq-profilepage/index.markdown

 ### [Start printf](http://start_printf.masterq.net/)

-A education program to discover programming approach for operating system.
+An education program to discover programming approach for operating system.

 Members of the program read NetBSD source code on the scenario running printf function, and make a presentation.
 I will provide advice on method of source code reading.